Written by Mackenzie Manley, Content Specialist, Downtown Main Library

 More Library Plant and Garden Events!

-Along with Clifton’s Plant Fest, several branches are hosting swaps, meetups, or other plant-lover-related events.
+Along with the Clifton Branch’s Plant Fest, several branches are hosting swaps, meetups, or other plant-lover-related events.